CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/noVM-00-ai-workloads.md

 ## Task 7: Explore information extraction

-Information extraction combines multiple AI workloads to analyze content and identify important data values.
-In this example, we'll use the Computing History app to analyze photographs of printed circuit boards (PCBs) and try to extract information from them.
+In this task, you'll analyze printed circuit board images and use AI to extract text and identify relevant information from them.

 1. In a new browser tab, download **[pcbs.zip](https://aka.ms/pcb-images){:target="_blank"}** from `https://aka.ms/pcb-images`, and extract the zipped archive to your local computer.